lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 ## 3\.
 We're Surrounded By Natural Beauty

-<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/tLxsi1ABsIfza" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p>
+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/tLxsi1ABsIfza" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-As mentioned, Chiang Mai's great weather lends itself to fun in the outdoors, and you absolutely must get out into the scenic countryside and hills of the province.
+<br>As mentioned, Chiang Mai's great weather lends itself to fun in the outdoors, and you absolutely must get out into the scenic countryside and hills of the province.
 Just as it's easy to board a flight and go anywhere from Chiang Mai, it's also incredibly easy to escape the city for a change of scenery.
 Hop on a motorbike or book a redtruck and drive in any-direction - within 30 minutes or less you'll find yourself zipping past rice-fields or winding along mountain roads.

 We have a very robust cafe culture in Thailand, and if there's a view point or something pretty we'll stick a cafe next to it.
 Quite probably there'll be free WiFi as well, so all these escapes into the countryside need not come at the expense of your work or clients.